elk-audio/elk-docs/documents/sushi_overview.rst

 Most of the initial setup of Sushi is done through a `JSON <https://en.wikipedia.org/wiki/JSON>`__ configuration file.
-In this it’s possible to specify the number of tracks to use, their channel setup (mono, stereo, multichannel), the plugins on the track, audio input and output routing, MIDI routing, which plugin parameters map to Control Change messages, and so on.
+In this it’s possible to specify the initial number of tracks to use, their channel setup (mono, stereo, multichannel), the plugins on the track, audio input and output routing, MIDI routing, which plugin parameters map to Control Change messages, and so on.
 See below for a very simple example